ajgbarnes/level9/README.md

 The supported games can be seen by typing the following on the command line:

 ```
-python descriptions.py --game <game-name>
+python descriptions.py --game
 ```

-To run the descriptions extractor on a particular game, replace "<game-name>" with the name of one listed in the output from the previous command:
+To run the descriptions extractor on a particular game, replace "\<game-name\>" with the name of one listed in the output from the previous command:

 ```
 python descriptions.py --game <game-name>